Lukas Sulzbacher

-Lukas Sulzbacher (born 6 April 2000) is an Austrian professional footballer who plays as a rightback for Austrian Bundesliga club Rapid Wien.
+Lukas Sulzbacher (born 6 April 2000) is an Austrian professional footballer who plays as a rightback for Austrian Bundesliga club Tirol.

 Club career

 Sulzbacher is a product of the youth academies of Königstetten and Rapid Wien.
 He made his professional debut with Rapid Wien in a 4-1 UEFA Europa League loss to Arsenal F.C. on 3 December 2020.
 He ended up making 3 appearances for the club in the Europa League and 1 in the Austrian Football Bundesliga, but his career with Rapid Wien was blighted by injuries and the COVID-19 outbreak.
 On 30 July 2022, he transferred to WSG Tirol.

 International career

 Sulzbacher is a youth international for Austria at all levels, having played with them until Austria U21s.